Healthy Homes Assessment Hospital Hill

 Hospital Hill Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Hospital Hill and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory for all Hospital Hill and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will be applied to your rental home.
+• Property managers and landlords have to keep records of their the compliance with the Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2023

-• All households let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024